Crispy (band)

-Crispy (later known as XPY) was a Danish Eurodance trio that was formed in Copenhagen in 1997 by music producer Mads B.B.
+Crispy (later known as XPY) was a Danish Dance-pop trio that was formed in Copenhagen in 1997 by music producer Mads B.B.
 Krog and vocalists Christian Møller and Mette Christensen.
-Their most notable songs are "Licky Licky" from the 1998 album The Game, and the 2000 single "In & Out".
+Their most notable song are "Licky Licky" from the 1998 album The Game.
 Three of their songs ("Bubble Dancer", "The Game" and "Kiss Me Red") were also featured in the four-panel dance game In the Groove.

 Crispy's debut album, The Game, was recorded in 1997 and released the following year.
-The Japanese version of the album contained four exclusive bonus tracks, including two unreleased songs, "Bad Girls" and "Happy King".
 The group was successful in Scandinavia and Asia, and was awarded the Pop Shop Award '98 for best Scandinavian debut release in 1998 among 15 nominees.
-Crispy performed across Europe and also toured Japan in the years they were active.

 Career

-1997-1998: Beginning of Crispy and The Game

-In 1997, young music producer Mads B.B.
-Krog decided to form a dance-pop act, featuring Mette and Christian as the vocalists.
+The trio was founded in 1997 by Mads B.B.
+Krog, featuring Mette and Christian as the vocalists.
 Crispy's first single, "Kiss Me Red", was released in February 1998 in Scandinavia, and enjoyed only moderate recognition at first.
 They released "Calendar Girl" in April.
-The single, "Licky Licky", was much more successful, reaching the top 20 of the major dance charts in Denmark later that year.
+The single, "Licky Licky", was much more successful.
 The single "Love is Waiting" was released in May 1999.
 Crispy released their debut album, The Game, in mid-1998.
-The album was recorded and mixed in Denmark, Sweden and Germany.
 Several editions of The Game were released, the most common being the release of 12 tracks.
-The Japanese edition contained four exclusive bonus tracks, including two previously unreleased songs, "Bad Girls" and "Happy King".
 The group became well-established in the Danish dance-pop scene.

-1999: Tour and success

-At the end of 1998 Crispy went on a promotion tour in Japan, performing among large crowds in the cities of Tokyo, Nagoya and Osaka.
-They also visited Singapore and the Philippines, where their album had also sold very well, and performed in Europe over the following year.
+At the end of 1998 Crispy went on a promotion tour in Japan, Singapore and the Philippines, and performed in Europe over the following year.

-2000: Second album's cancellation and closure of Crispy

-After the success of The Game, Crispy decided to make a new album.
-They recorded a large number of tracks, and released two of them ("I Like..." and "In & Out") as singles.
-The album was planned to be released sometime in mid-2000, but the release was cancelled due to the lead vocalist, Mette Christensen, having to leave the group just days after the release of "In & Out" due to being diagnosed with cancer, and as she was not well enough to continue.
-Out of respect for Mette, Christian and Mads did not release any further material as Crispy; the group renamed themselves XPY, and released their next two singles, "L/R" and "La Fiesta", under that name.